Do 401(k) fees matter? Yes they do. Each .10% in avoidable fees puts a drain on 401(k) account balances.

 Mary’s 401(k) plan is from a nationally known company and has fine investments and participant support.
 Her plan administrator is happy with the service and has no reason to consider making a change, except…

-Mary’s plan administrator has never considered the fees of 1.94% charged by her plan.
+Mary’s plan administrator has never considered the participant fees of 1.94% charged by her plan.
+Why?
+Some fees do not show up in mutual fund expenses where people are looking.
+They are difficult to identify.
 Under Mary’s plan, if the investments in her 401(k) account return 9% on average over her working life, she will receive a net return of just 7.06%.

 When Mary retires she can expect to have $662,783.17 in her 401(k) plan.